Mitigating algorithmic errors in quantum optimization through energy extrapolation: Extrapolated Quantum Imaginary Time Evolution

-is the step interval.
-Since quantum computers can only implement unitary evolutions, the main idea of the QITE algorithm is to replace each non-unitary evolution $e^{-\Delta \tau h[1]}$ in with a $k$-local unitary evolution $e^{-i\Delta \tau A}$ such that the states after these two processes are very close,
+with $\Delta \tau = \beta/p$ being the step interval.
+Since quantum computers can only implement unitary evolutions, the main idea of the QITE algorithm is to replace each non-unitary evolution $e^{-\Delta \tau h[j]}$ with a $D$-local unitary evolution $e^{-i\Delta \tau A[j]}$ such that the states after these two processes are very close: